cocos2d/cocos2d-x-docs/en/sprites/spritesheets.md

 __sprite sheet__ helps achieve better performance by __batching__ the
 __draw calls__.
 They can also save disk and video memory in cases where the sprites can be packed on a sheet more efficiently (generally requires special tools).
-You will read more about this in the Advanced Chapter, but it is but it is one of many standard methods in the industry for increasing game performance.
+You will read more about this in the Advanced Chapter, but it is one of many standard methods in the industry for increasing game performance.

 When using a __sprite sheet__ it is first loaded, in its entirety, into the